shuart/ephemeris/README.md

 - Create a new user.
 This will be you personal session.
 - Fill in your profile
-- Once logged in, two default projects are already available.
-Focus on one of them or go to "Manage projects" in the settings menu to rename, add, or re-order the projects.
+- Once logged in, you can add a new project from the main view.
+You can go to "Manage projects" in the settings menu to rename, add, or re-order the projects.
 - When focused on a project, you can go to different views and edit the projects products, functions and requirements.
-- The "Relations" and "Interfaces" views allow you to edit the project from a network diagram
+- The "Relations" view allow you to edit the project from a network diagram

 ## Build and run